MaurizioB/NoLaE/README.md

 The patch editor has a simple syntax-check system, and will **try** to guess if the entered patch is valid or not.

+Finally, the "Toggle" function allows to filter incoming events and cycle through a list of values.
+This is expecially useful for buttons, because allows to emit a different midi event value everytime the button is pressed.
+For example, for switching on or off an effect or enable/bypass an audio filter.

 To change the output ports of multiple controllers at once, drag your mouse while holding the right button pressed to select them, a dialog window will ask you to which port you want to set them.